 Our audit was conducted for the purpose of forming an opinion on the combined financial statements as a whole.
-The combined statements on pages 16-18 are presented for purposes of additional analysis and are not a required part of the combined financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.
+The combined statements on pages 16-18 are presented for purposes of additional analysis and is not a required part of the combined financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the combined financial statements as a whole.

-Other Reporting Required by Governmental Auditing Standards
+Other Reporting Required by Government Auditing Standards

-In accordance with Government Auditing Standards, we have also issued a report dated October 20, 2021 on our consideration of the Lafayette Neighborhoods' Economic Development Corporation's internal control over financial reporting and our test of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered LNEDC's internal control over financial reporting and compliance
+In accordance with Government Auditing Standards, we have also issued our report dated October 20, 2022, on our consideration of Lafayette Neighborhoods' Economic Development Corporation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Lafayette Neighborhoods' Economic Development Corporation's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Lafayette Neighborhoods' Economic Development Corporation's internal control over financial reporting and compliance.